opentap/opentap/doc/Developer Guide/Result Listener/Readme.md

 The five methods described here run on a separate thread, and do NOT run synchronously with the test plan.
 That is important because the design of this class is to handle results, but NOT specifically to use the above methods to control external operations.
 The non-synchronous behavior was designed to allow faster throughput.

 It is possible to abort the test plan execution in case the result listener fails or encounters an error.
-This is done by calling the TestPlanRun.RequestAbort() method.
+This is done by calling the `PlanRun.MainThread.Abort()` method.

 ## OpenTAP SQL Database
 Interacting with the predefined databases or interfacing to an unsupported database requires DB knowledge.